Climate Change Action Plan 2018-2023

 As of March 2019, Prince Edward Island’s GHG emissions were 10% below 2005 levels, which is 25% of the way towards the newly adopted target.

 Federal carbon pollution pricing system

-Under the Greenhouse Gas Pollution Pricing Act, the federal carbon pollution pricing system partially applies to Prince Edward Island.
+Under the Greenhouse Gas Pollution Pricing Act (GGPPA), the federal carbon pollution pricing system applies in-part to Prince Edward Island.
 The following features of the federal system are applicable in the province:

 - Smaller EITE facilities that emit 10,000 tonnes or more of CO2 equivalent annually may voluntarily opt in to the system over time.

-In addition to the federal carbon pollution pricing system, Prince Edward Island has also implemented a carbon levy on fuels under the Climate Leadership Act (the Act) and the Climate Leadership Regulations.
-Under the province’s carbon levy, consumers pay a net increase of 1 cent per litre on gasoline and diesel purchased at the pump.
+In addition to the federal OBPS, Prince Edward Island has also implemented a carbon levy on fuels under the Climate Leadership Act [PDF] (the Act) and the Climate Leadership Regulations [PDF].
+Under the province’s carbon levy [PDF],a levy is applied to 26 fuel types at prescribed rates for each fuel type.

-The Act allows individuals involved in farming and aquiculture to apply for a levy exemption permit to purchase fuel exempt from the carbon levy.
+The Act allows individuals involved in farming and aquaculture to apply for a levy exemption permit to purchase fuel exempt from the carbon levy.

 Regional GHG emissions goals

-Prince Edward Island is a party to the Conference of New England Governors and Eastern Canadian Premiers’ updated climate change action plan.
-As such, the province has adopted the goal of reducing regional GHG emissions by 35 to 45% below 1990 levels by 2030.
+PEI is a party to the Conference of New England Governors and Eastern Canadian Premiers’ updated climate change action plan [PDF].
+Under the action plan, the province has adopted the goal of reducing regional GHG emissions by 35 to 45% below 1990 levels by 2030.

-Through its Energy Rebate program, the province has committed to providing its residents with a 10% rebate to the first block of residential electricity (2,000 kWh per month), as well as on lower-emitting heat sources, including firewood, pellets, and propane.
+Through its Energy Rebate program, the province has provided its residents with a 10% rebate to the first block of residential electricity (2,000 kWh per month), as well as on lower-emitting heat sources, including firewood, pellets, and propane.